Texas Reverse Sales Tax Calculator

 6.25%

-Texas local jurisdictions can add sales tax, so exact rates vary by location.
+Texas local areas can add sales tax, so exact rates vary by location.
 Always verify the rate for the exact product, location, and filing period before making tax decisions.

 Rate breakdown